abbiecoghlan/geo-hunt-backend/README.md

 USERS
 Our application utilizes the following models:
-Fugitive: a fugitive has many crimes and has many cities through crimes
-User: A user has many ateempts and has many puzzles through attempts.
+User: A user has many attempts and has many puzzles through attempts.
 Attempt: An attempt belongs to a user and to a puzzle.
-Puzzle: A puzzle has many attempts and has many clues.
+Puzzle: A puzzle has many attempts and has many users through attempts, and has many clues.
 Clue: A clue belongs to a puzzle.

 ****